shoaibsufi/2014-01-14-manchester/shell/README.md

     cd b<tab>

-The shell will fill in the rest of the directory name for `boot-camps`.
+The shell will fill in the rest of the directory name for `2014-01-14-manchester`.
 Press enter to enter the boot camp directory.
 Next, go into the shell directory and do:

     ls 3<tab><tab>